 This course is designed to introduce students to behavioral economics, an emerging subfield of economics that incorporates insights from psychology and other social sciences into standard economics.
 It will examine experimental evidence of how human behavior systematically departs from the standard assumptions of economics, and will investigate attempts by behavioral economists to improve economic analyses.
-Prerequisites: Economics 180 and Economics 210.
+Prerequisites: ECON/BUSN 130 (or ECON/BUSN 180), and ECON 210.